Questions to Ask Your Doctor about Alpha-1 Antitrypsin Deficiency

-Your shortness of breath may be a result of emphysema.
+Your shortness of breath may be a result of COPD.
 If you are a smoker, you should stop smoking.
 Your doctor may prescribe inhalers for emphysema or check you for other conditions that can affect your breathing, such as heart disease.
 Your oxygen levels will also be checked and if found to be low, you may benefit from oxygen therapy.

 Is it safe to exercise if I have AAT-related emphysema?